 - EPO issued to reduce Port Augusta dust events, 10 January 2017

 - Dust samples analysed from defunct power station, 20 December 2016

 - Dust monitoring continues at Flinders Power, 13 September 2016

 The Ash Dam Rehabilitation Plan is another requirement of the Closure and Post Closure Plan, as well as the EPO.
 A revised version was provided to the EPA, and has been assessed by the Department of Environment, Water and Natural Resources and the Native Vegetation Council to ensure it is successful in the long term.
 Revised versions are assessed by the EPA prior to approval.

 The Ash Dam Rehabilitation Plan was approved by the EPA in March 2017, subject to revision of some conditions and Native Vegetation Council approval.

 Reporting a dust incident

 Dust particles themselves may cause health effects irrespective of their elemental make-up and as such the EPA remains committed to working closely with Flinders Power to minimise dust events.

-If you have made a report about the January dust incident to the EPA, and would like to provide more details, please contact us on 8204 2004 or by email and we will send you a copy of the self-administered interview template.
+If you would like further information or would like to make a report to the EPA about a dust incident please contact us on 8204 2004 or by email.
+If you have detailed information to provide then we will send you a copy of the self-administered interview template for completion.